4rcstick/4RCADE_5TICK/README.md

 ## About

-4RCADE 5TICK was not "vibe coded" — it took months of diligent planning.
+4RCADE 5TICK took months of diligent planning.
 All visual elements and architecture were designed by the author, with heavy use of AI-assisted support (Claude, Anthropic) for coding and troubleshooting.
 AI was also used to create most of the images included in this beta release.
 If you would like to contribute to logos, backgrounds, or splash art, please shoot me an email.

 <img width="1280" height="720" alt="github02" src="https://github.com/user-attachments/assets/a33316d8-d7f1-4d42-98bc-165dd8f43ffa" />